Streetlight Manifesto: 2012–2016: The Hands That Thieve, The End of the Beginning Tour and Victory Records dispute

-2013–2017: The End of the Beginning Tour and Victory Records dispute

 In February 2013, Victory Records allegedly withheld all copies of The Hands That Thieve from both Streetlight Manifesto and those that had pre-ordered the album through Streetlight's web store, and barred Streetlight Manifesto from releasing the Toh Kay album.
 The album was available via Victory Records' website, along with all the major physical retailers.
 The band called for a boycott of all merchandise and music purchased from Victory Records, be it through online sources such as Amazon.com or through traditional methods of buying physical CDs.
 They instructed their fans and customers to instead buy merchandise from their website, such as shirts and stickers.
 Despite the fact that Streetlight allegedly had no physical copies they had been continuously taking pre-orders for the album, which culminated in the band asking customers not to ask for a refund and rather accept an unspecified gift sent instead of the actual album.
 On May 16 it was announced the mystery gift to be a digipack case containing a blank CD-R with a custom label and 24 page booklet with poems and photos.

 On March 1, 2013, Streetlight announced plans to dramatically cut down on touring within the next year:

 They continued by announcing their End of the Beginning Tour, a multiple-leg outing that will last until the end of the year.
-On May 16, 2014, the band announced its only tour for the year, the Once More Into the Fray Tour, a six-show tour of the North American North East, with support from Dan Potthast and Chris Murray.
+On May 16, 2014, the band announced its only tour for the year, titled Once More Into the Fray, a series of six shows in the North American North East, with support from Dan Potthast and Chris Murray.